Roane State Community College: History

 The first classes were offered in the fall of 1971 at a temporary location, and in August 1973 the college moved to the current location of its main campus on Patton Lane in Harriman.

 Roane State's first permanent branch campus, designated as the Oak Ridge campus, was located in western Knox County near the Pellissippi Parkway and was shared with State Technical Institute at Knoxville, another Board of Regents institution.
 In the fall of 1988, two years after the campus opened in 1986, State Technical Institute became Pellissippi State Technical Community College and took over the entire campus, while Roane State moved its Oak Ridge classes to leased sites in Oak Ridge.
 A new permanent Roane State Oak Ridge campus opened in Oak Ridge on August 13, 1999.

 In 1989 higher education centers were established in leased facilities in Cumberland, Scott, and Loudon counties.
 In 1990 a center was opened in Campbell County.
 The Scott County center relocated to a permanent site in Huntsville in 1994 and the Cumberland County center opened in a permanent site in Crossville in 1998.
 Also in 1998, Roane State's Center for Health Sciences moved into a new leased facility in western Knox County that was built specifically for the college and the Tamke-Allan Observatory, a new college center for astronomy, was dedicated.
 A Morgan County campus was constructed in Wartburg in 2008.

 In 2013, Roane State began offering courses at the Clinton Higher Education and Workforce Training Facility.

 Presidents

-The college president is Dr. Chris Whaley.
+The college president is Chris Whaley.